 So instead of eating bad food and feeling a little more sleepy or bloated than usual, why not try replacing some of that junk with healthy food alternatives to beat your cravings?

-The ladies of One World Kitchen (Season two premieres November 14 at 10:30 p.m.
-ET on Gusto), Vanessa Gianfrancesco, Pailin Chongchitnant, Hana Dethlefsen and Natalia Machado as well as the host of The Urban Vegetarian (premieres January 2017 on Gusto), Desiree Nielson, all had some wise intel on which snacks are most efficient at curbing junk food cravings.
+The ladies of One World Kitchen (Tuesdays at 9 p.m.
+ET), Vanessa Gianfrancesco, Pailin Chongchitnant, Hana Dethlefsen and Natalia Machado as well as the host of The Urban Vegetarian (Fridays at 6:30 a.m.
+ET), Desiree Nielsen, all had some wise intel on which snacks are most efficient at curbing junk food cravings.

 “When you’re thinking about junk food, it’s all about textures.
 When you’re craving junk food, you’re craving something moist… or something salty or cripsy,” said Gianfrancesco.
 “So try to mimic those things.”

 Here are a couple of healthy alternatives that’ll get you all the right textures and tastes you crave from junk food: